Installation

 Ok(())

 }Always call sync_nonce(), refresh_gas(), and ensure_approval() before your first transaction.
-These initialize the lock-free nonce tracker, gas cache, and USDC spending approval.
+These initialize the lock-free nonce tracker, fee cache, and USDC spending approval.

 Multi-Endpoint Transport

-For production HFT setups, configure multiple RPC endpoints with failover:
+For production setups, configure multiple endpoints per pool with automatic failover:

 .request_timeout(Duration::from_secs(2))